BSrinivasNaik/personal-website-with-ai-collab/memory-bank/productContext.md

 ## Problems It Solves

 It solves the problem of providing a one-stop guide for recruiters and potential co-founders to learn about Srinivas's career summary and product portfolio.
 It also provides a platform for Srinivas to share his product thoughts.
+The website is now fully deployed and accessible via a custom domain, ensuring a reliable and professional online presence.

 ## How It Should Work